Skip to main content

 Key Concepts

-The gaining ratio represents the proportion
+The gaining ratio is the ratio

 Learning Objectives